xtaci/kcptun/README.md

 net.core.rmem_default=26214400
 ```

-You can also increase the per-socket buffer by adding parameters:
+You can also increase the per-socket buffer by adding parameter(default 4MB):
 ```
 -sockbuf 16777217
 ```
-parameter(default 4MB), increasing this works for most of the old model CPUs.
+increasing this would work for most of the old model CPUs.

 Download a corresponding precompiled [Releases](https://github.com/xtaci/kcptun/releases).